hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 # Useful files and binaries

-## Useful files and binaries

-### scfg.txt
+## scfg.txt
-In the XGS-ONU-25-20NI ONT, the settings are loaded by four scfg.txt files.
+In the XGS-ONU-25-20NI ONT, the settings are loaded by four `scfg.txt` files.
 For rewriting settings, `/userdata/scfg.txt` and `/tmp/scfg.txt` are used.

-- `/config/default_scfg.txt`  (ReadOnly) <br>
-Contains the manufacturer's default settings,<br>
-which are read first at ONT startup and are the lowest priority settings.<br>
+- `/config/default_scfg.txt`  (read only): Contains the manufacturer's default settings, which are read first at ONT startup and are the lowest priority settings.
-- `/config/scfg.txt` (ReadOnly)<br>
-Contains settings set by the firmware creator,<br>
-which have higher priority than default_scfg.txt and will overwrite the settings if there is a conflict.<br>
+- `/config/scfg.txt`  (read only): Contains settings set by the firmware creator, which have higher priority than `default_scfg.txt` and will overwrite the settings if there is a conflict.
-- `/userdata/scfg.txt` (RW)<br>
-Contains settings set by the user or ISP.<br>
-It has a higher priority than /config/scfg.txt and will overwritte the settings if there is a conflict.<br>
-Can be edited and saved.<br>
+- `/userdata/scfg.txt` (read/write): Contains settings set by the user or ISP.
+It has a higher priority than `/config/scfg.txt` and will overwrite the settings if there is a conflict.
+Can be edited and saved.
-- `/tmp/scfg.txt` (Can't Save)<br>
-It contains dynamically generated settings based on values stored on its custom ROM (mtd9, mtd10)<br>
-Since they are generated on tmpfs and cannot be saved directly,<br>
-they are rewritten via the `#ONT> system/misc` command on the ONT.<br>
+- `/tmp/scfg.txt` (temp): It contains dynamically generated settings based on values stored on its custom ROM (mtd9, mtd10).
+Since they are generated on tmpfs and cannot be saved directly, they are rewritten via the `#ONT> system/misc` command on the ONT.

-The settings are overwritten and loaded at startup with the following priority.
+The settings are overwritten and loaded at startup with the following priority:

 ***(High)*** `/tmp/scfg.txt` > `/userdata/scfg.txt` > `/config/scfg.txt` > `/config/default_scfg.txt` ***(Low)***

-### Misc Command
+## Misc Command
 To configure settings using the MISC command, execute the following command:
 ```
 #ONT> system/misc
 #ONT/system/misc>
 ```

 # Usage